-The Group's foreign currency sensitivity in relation to the Hong Kong dollar and Japanese yen are not significant.
+The Group's foreign currency sensitivity in relation to the Japanese yen is not significant.

 (iv) Liquidity risk management

 The objective of liquidity management is to ensure that the Group has sufficient funds to meet its contractual and financial obligations.
 To manage this risk, the Group monitors its net operating cash flow and maintains a level of cash and cash equivalents deemed adequate by management for working capital purposes so as to mitigate the effects of fluctuations in cash flows.